-Limit them by time: For instance you may decide you’re ideal schedule is to homeschool in the mornings and enjoy family time in the evenings.
+Limit them by time: For instance, you may decide you’re ideal schedule is to homeschool in the mornings and enjoy family time in the evenings.
 This leaves your afternoons free.
 Go ahead and add an activity or two to the afternoons.
 Enjoy the freedom homeschooling brings.

 If you’re part of a co-op you love, make it part of your homeschool.
-Plan a 4-day schedule which leaves one day free.
+Plan a 4-day schedule that leaves one day free.
 Plan your extra activities for that day.
 Go on an all-day field trip to the zoo.
 Take a long nature hike.
 Spend the day going from one activity to another.

 Choose only those activities which fit into the time you allotted.

 Limit them by number: Many families choose to allow each child to pick one activity per quarter or semester.
-The child can choose dance, swimming, soccer, or basket ball.
+The child can choose dance, swimming, soccer, or basketball.

 You can also choose to limit your outside activities to the ones you consider vital for your family plus one extra fun opportunity, or two extra activities.